 Most toy category or low-priced drones with brushed motors can only carry their own body weight.
-Mid & high-end drones can carry a weight of 20% – 40% of their body weight due to their powerful brushless motors.
+Consumer drones can carry payloads of up to 500 grams.
+Professional drones can carry up to 10 Kg of payload.

 How much weight can a drone carry?

 Here is a table listing the most popular models and their maximum load-bearing capacity according to their manufacturer or users.

 Toy category drones

 Toy category drones use brushed motors that are not powerful enough to lift off any additional weight other than their own.

 You can only use them to fly in a wind-free environment and for crashing.
 They can usually carry their own body weight without any additional payloads like a gimble or heavy camera system.

 These drones are designed for kids for fun flying and learning to control a drone in the air.
 Even if they crash and break, the damage won’t be costly.

 Mid to high-end drones have much more powerful brushless motors which are able to lift off additional weights.
 These drones are also not designed to carry anything other than their own weight and accessories.